AElfProject/aelf-docs/docs/tools/smart-contract-templates/deploying-contracts-without-bp-approval/index.md

 In these 6 cases, **BP approval is not needed for contract deployment/updates:**

-- Deploying user contracts on shared SideChains (initiated by users or BPs).
+- Deploying user contracts on shared dAppChains (initiated by users or BPs).
-- Updating user contracts on shared SideChains (initiated by contract creators).
+- Updating user contracts on shared dAppChains (initiated by contract creators).
-- Deploying user contracts on exclusive SideChains (initiated by SideChain creators).
+- Deploying user contracts on exclusive dAppChains (initiated by dAppChain creators).
-- Updating user contracts on exclusive SideChains (initiated by contract creators).
+- Updating user contracts on exclusive dAppChains (initiated by contract creators).
-- Deploying user contracts on MainChain (initiated by BPs, recommended on SideChains).
+- Deploying user contracts on MainChain (initiated by BPs, recommended on dAppChains).
 - Updating user contracts on MainChain (initiated by contract creators).

 ![Deploying Contract without BP Approval](/img/No-BP-approval-required.webp)